logbyjungle/Abs-Rad-Timer/README.md

 ### the tool must not be stopped, or the window be switched right after the kill, as it uses the text after the kill as a reference

 the time it took to get the kill is printed but most importantly stoped in the file "times.txt" to keep track of the progression

+pyautogui and time libraries are required for it to work